 How To Simplify Summer Cleaning

 Simple.
 Set your ground rules for summer now.
 And stick to them.
-Here are the five big ones to implement to simplify summer cleaning.
+Here is how to simplify summer cleaning in five easy steps.

-1. Keep It (Them) Outside To Simplify Summer Cleaning
+1. How To Simplify Summer Cleaning - Keep It (Them) Outside

 When the weather is gorgeous, kids should be outside.
 We're not raising moles here.
 No TV or video games during the day.